 Default intra modes

 For neighbor intra modes (A and B), two neighbouring blocks, located in left and above are considered.
 An initial MPM list is formed by performing pruning process for two neighboring intra modes.
-If two neighboring modes are different each other, one of the default modes (i.e., PLANA (0), DC (1), ANGULAR50 (i.e., 50)) is added to the MPM list after the pruning check with the existing two MPMs.
-When the two neighboring modes are the same, either the default modes or the derived modes are added to the MPM list after the pruning check.
-The detailed generation process of three MPM list is derived as follows:
+If two neighboring modes are different from each other, one of the default modes (i.e., PLANA (0), DC (1), ANGULAR50 (50)) is added to the MPM list after the pruning check with the existing two MPMs.
+Otherwise, if the two neighboring modes are the same, either the default modes or the derived modes are added to the MPM list after the pruning check.

-– If two neighboring candidate modes (i.e., A == B) are same,

-If A is less than 2, candModeList [3] = { 0, 1, 50}.

-Otherwise, candModeList[ 0 ] = {A, 2 + ( ( A + 61 ) % 64 ), 2 + ( ( A − 1 ) % 64 )}

-– Otherwise (i.e., A is not equal to B),

-If neither of A and B is equal to 0, candModeList [3] = { A, B, 0}.

-Otherwise, if neither of A and B is equal to 1, candModeList [3] = { A, B, 1}.

-Otherwise, candModeList [3] = { A, B, 50}.

-An additional pruning process is used to remove duplicated modes so that only unique modes can be included into the MPM list.
+Pruning is used to remove duplicated modes so that only unique modes can be included into the MPM list.
 For entropy coding of the 64 non-MPM modes, a 6-bit Fixed Length Code (FLC) is used.

 Wide-angle intra prediction for non-square blocks

 Conventional angular intra prediction directions are defined from 45 degrees to -135 degrees in clockwise direction.
 In VTM2, several conventional angular intra prediction modes are adaptively replaced with wide-angle intra prediction modes for non-square blocks.
-The replaced modes are signaled using the original method and remapped to the indexes of wide angular modes after parsing.
-The total number of intra prediction modes for a certain block is unchanged, i.e., 67, and the intra mode coding is unchanged.
+The replaced modes are signaled using the original mode indexes, which are remapped to the indexes of wide angular modes after parsing.
+The total number of intra prediction modes is unchanged, i.e., 67, and the intra mode coding method is unchanged.